Lithuanian grammar: Participles

 Lithuanian retains a rich system of participles, fourteen in total.
 In contrast English contains just two: the present participle ("the eating cow") and the past participle ("the eaten cow").

 Adjectival participles decline as adjectives, while adverbial participles are not declined..

 In Lithuanian participles are very important part of every type of speech.
 All of them have their own function, but not all are used equally often.

 Adjectival participles

 Adjectival participles have all the adjectival characteristics: three genders (masculine, feminine, neuter), pronominal forms, mostly identical declension and sometimes even degrees of comparison.
 Their primary function is to describe a nominal part of speech (usually a noun), like any adjective would in their position, hence they are matched by gender, case and number with the noun they are describing.

 They can be active or passive.
 In the following tables only nominative case forms are given.

-The verb used is baĩgti (to finish).
+The verb used is bai̇̃gti (to finish).